On the convergence result of the gradient-push algorithm on directed graphs with constant stepsize: Main convergence result

 Now we state the main convergence result for the gradient-push algorithm. \begin{thm} Assume that (F1) and (F2) hold, and that $\alpha >0$ satisfies $\alpha \leq \frac{2}{L+\beta}$ and the sequence $\{A_t\}$ is bounded, i.e., there exists $R>0$ such that $A_t \leq R $ for all $t \geq 0$.
 Set $\bar{R} = L\textbf{D}_1 R +\textbf{D}_2>0$.
 Then for all $t \geq 0$ we have

 and

-\end{thm} The above result establishes that $w(t)$ converges exponentially fast to an $O\Big( \frac{\alpha}{1-\rho}\Big)$ neighborhood of $n\pi \otimes \bar{w}_*$.
-In order to prove the above two results, we will derive two sequential inequalities of $A_t$ and $B_t$ in the next two sections.
-Based on those inequalities, we prove Theorem \ref{thm-2-10} in Section \ref{sec-7}, and then establish the proof of Theorem \ref{thm-2-5} in Section \ref{sec-8}.
+\end{thm} The above result establishes {exponentially fast convergence of $w(t)$ to an $O\Big( \frac{\alpha}{1-\rho}\Big)$ neighborhood of $n\pi \otimes \bar{w}_*$.} In order to prove the above two results, we will derive two sequential inequalities of $A_t$ and $B_t$ in the next two sections.
+Based on those inequalities, we prove Theorem \ref{thm-2-10} in Section \ref{sec-6}, and then {prove} Theorem \ref{thm-2-5} in Section \ref{sec-8}.